Development#

 Benchmarking#

 Benchmarks to measure performance are in the benchmarks folder and are run using airspeed velocity.
-An automated system runs the benchmarks on each push to the main branch and uploads the results to this github pages site.
+A system that runs the benchmarks on each push to the main branch.
 These benchmarks can also be run locally to compare your branch with the main branch.
 Your changes must be in a commit to be measured.
 To run the benchmarks:

 This will run the benchmarks for the latest main branch commit and all commits on your current branch (the syntax for choosing commits is the same as git log).
 The following commands then make a browsable report (link given in output of the command):